Winegrowing

 • Computerised production management systems

-These elements are essential to ensure regulatory compliance and optimise the management of the estate.
+These elements are essential to ensure regulatory compliance and to optimise the management of the estate.

 Oenological analysis